TomaszNowacki89/Data-Sience-Projects/README.md

 # Data-Sience-Projects
-The repository for all the data science projects I am doing as a hobby.
+This is the repository for all the data science projects I am doing as a hobby.
+I am always open for suggestions and remarks regarding the scripts I include here.